EarthPeople/3rd-party-wp-plugins/README.md

 - Does it have a track-record?
 - Is it maintained?
 - Has anyone we know used it before?
-- Does it add a lot of extra scripts/styles?
+- Does it not add a lot of extra scripts/styles?

 ## Plugins
 #### Enhanced Media Library PRO - [Link](https://sv.wordpress.org/plugins/enhanced-media-library/)